-7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing plate and minimum insulation thickness of 60 mm.
-The design resistance per fixing (N{RD3}) is obtained by applying an appropriate partial factor as shown in Table 5.
+7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing head and in combination with a 140 mm diameter extension washer and minimum insulation thickness of 60 mm.
+The design resistance per fixing (N{RD3}) is obtained by applying an appropriate partial safety factor as shown in Table 5.

-Table 5 Design pull-through resistances
+Table 5 Desian pull-through resistances 2001911 poninioogn 100101011000